buithehai1994/marketing-campaign-streamlit/README.md

-#  Classification models for marketing campaigns README
+#  Classification models for marketing campaigns

 ## Overview:
 A telecommunication company recently launched a marketing campaign to promote the adoption of their new subscription plan among customers.
 The company seeks assistance in gaining a comprehensive understanding of its customers and identifying the customer segments that display the highest responsiveness to marketing campaigns.
 The response variable, subscribed, indicates whether the client subscribed to a new plan, which was the objective of the campaign